lagrenier4451/NBA-Draft-Intelligence/README.md

 **82.7% of Model 1's explanatory power** comes from `overall_pick` alone (β = −0.140, p < .001).
 Each pick later in the draft predicts 0.14 fewer seasons.
 Combine factors (Size, Explosiveness, Strength) are statistically insignificant in both models.

-**Interpretation:** Teams use physical measurements to set draft position, but once that investment decision is made, raw athleticism scores add no further predictive value.
+Teams use physical measurements to set draft position, but once that investment decision is made, raw athleticism scores add no further predictive value.
 Organizational commitment — proxied by pick number — is what predicts longevity.

 ### 3. Four Physical Archetypes via K-Means Clustering (k=4)